apache/spark/docs/mllib-collaborative-filtering.md

 Since v1.1, we scale the regularization parameter `lambda` in solving each least squares problem by the number of ratings the user generated in updating user factors, or the number of ratings the product received in updating product factors.
-This approach is named "ALS-WR" and introduced in the paper "[Large-Scale Parallel Collaborative Filtering for the Netflix Prize](http://dx.doi.org/10.1007/978-3-540-68880-8_32)".
+This approach is named "ALS-WR" and discussed in the paper "[Large-Scale Parallel Collaborative Filtering for the Netflix Prize](http://dx.doi.org/10.1007/978-3-540-68880-8_32)".
 It makes `lambda` less dependent on the scale of the dataset.
 So we can apply the best parameter learned from a sampled subset to the full dataset